project-poodle/poodle/design.md

 - Bit 2, 1 are composite bits
   - 00 means Value is not composite type
-  - 01 means Value is Value type
+  - 01 means Value is Value Array type
-  - 10 means Value is Record type
+  - 10 means Value is Record List type
   - 11 is reserved
-  - When these bits are set together with Array bit, value is composite array
+  - Composite types are always composite array
-  - When these bits are set together with Array bit, a composite length is encoded prior to the value content
+  - For composite type, a composite length is encoded prior to the value content

 - Bit 0 is reserved bit
   - This bit is always set to 1